Bluegrass and Traditional Country-Western Music

 The Still Pickin’ Band has witnessed some evolution since it first appeared.
 It now consists of Jim Sharpley, Pat MacDonald and Dennis Sheridan.
-The group’s philosophy remains pretty much the same as it was back in 2009.
+The group’s philosophy remains pretty much the same as it was back in 2009, to provide you with your favorite style of music that is no longer readily available on radio.

-The music of Still Pickin’ incorporates bluegrass, traditional country-western plus a wee bit of contemporary country.
+The music of Still Pickin’ includes bluegrass, traditional country-western plus some contemporary tunes.
+In addition to music, the agenda includes a good deal of humor brought to you by the group’s story-teller, Jim Sharpley.
 Some fun activities are offered that audiences always enjoy participating in and the band encourages their fans to sing along with them.

 Some contacts for Still Picklin’ include 860-933-3147 firstname.lastname@example.org or email@example.com